sourcegraph/handbook/content/people-ops/TripActions.md

 ## Hotel Accomodations

 All Company-sponsored hotels & lodging (with the exception of Company-wide meetups) will be booked through TripActions.
 The costs will be added to a Sourcegraph invoice, and no credit card is needed.
-Please note that in addition to hotels, you can also book Airbnb stays via TripActions.

 ## Modes of Transportation